In Conversation | Lucy Russell x Clementine Myers

 Do you think Hypnotherapy is a Science or an Art?

 It is both.
 I think this is why it resonates with me as a therapeutic practice.
 The Oxford English Dictionary defines science as “knowledge about the structure and behaviour of the natural and physical world, based on facts that you can prove”.
 And in this sense hypnotherapy is a science – the hypnotherapist is informed by principles and process to achieve a desired outcome.
-But there is also an art involved in engaging with, and responding to, the mind of another.
-There is creativity at play here - literally and metaphorically.
-I draw much inspiration from art, poetry, philosophy, nature.
+But there is also an art involved in engaging with, and responding to, the innermost being of another.

 The irony is that we create and confine ourselves from the very same mind.